Wall-crossing, Hitchin Systems, and the WKB Approximation: gauge theory

 In the second equality we introduced a basepoint and defined a normalizable $u$-parameter.
 In addition to $u$, the theory has four mass parameters, and an exactly marginal gauge coupling.
 There are $6$ singularities in the $u$ plane $\CB$.

 If all the masses vanish (or if $u$ is much larger than the masses) the WKB flows can become very intricate.
 In this regime the WKB flows determined by $\lambda$ are well approximated by those for

 where $\upsilon$ is a uniformizing coordinate on the elliptic curve $y^2 = D_4(z)$; so these flows are just straight lines on a torus, of inclination determined by $\vartheta$.
 For any rational slope, we get closed WKB curves.
-In particular, there is an infinite spectrum of $W$-bosons forming a $SL(2,\IZ)$ duality orbits.
+In particular, there is an infinite spectrum of $W$-bosons forming an $SL(2,\IZ)$ duality orbit.

 At the same $\vartheta$ where the W-bosons appear, eight hypermultiplets should also appear, in representations ${\bf 8}_v$, ${\bf 8}_s$ or ${\bf 8}_c$ of the $Spin(8)$ flavor symmetry group.
 We can understand them as follows: since we are considering very small masses, each turning point is very close to one of the four regular singular points.
 BPS hypermultiplets joining two turning points thus arise in doublets of the two $SU(2)$ flavor subgroups corresponding to the two endpoints.
 If we denote the four singular points as $a, b, c, d$, and the corresponding subgroups of $Spin(8)$ as $SU(2)_a$, $SU(2)_b$, $SU(2)_c$, $SU(2)_d$, then we have the decompositions